agbrs/agb/book/src/pong/05_meta_sprites.md

 convenience around the use of the paddle to make creating a paddle and setting its position easy.

+In the next step we will cover adding collision with the ball and the paddles.

 # Exercise

 The paddle on the right is facing the wrong way, it needs to be horizontally